tsgrissom/PotterPlus/ROADMAP.md

 * TODO Clean up spell files (order their sections consistently and remove unnecessary flags)
 * TODO Check Fantastic Beasts for new spells and review online spell lists
 * TODO Since particle performance has gone down, go through with F3 enabled and review which SFX cause performance drops
+* Is there a way to implement side-along apparition?
+* Re-implement short vs. long distance apparition
+* Look into wandless magic
+* Animagus

 **Upcoming Spells**